Kortney Lapeyrolerie (she/they) – Greenville, SC

 Prism Doula Services

 Kortney Lapeyrolerie is the founder of the Queer Doula Network and a birth worker based in Greenville, SC.

-Her mission is to help clients feel empowered at any stage of decision making around reproductive health, labor, and early infant care.
-She established Prism Doula Services specifically with marginalized communities in mind.
+Their mission is to help clients feel empowered at any stage of decision making around reproductive health, labor, and early infant care.
+They established Prism Doula Services specifically with marginalized communities in mind.

 Destinee Washington (she/her) – Charlotte, NC

 Desi Doula seeks to support all individuals experiencing the wonderful adventure that is birth and postpartum.
 Due to Covid-19 she is currently focusing on postpartum and newborn care to offer customized, quality care after birth.
 Assisting in scheduling, feeding, light household chores, self and care knowledge and sleep management.

 Melinda Graham (she/they) – Charlotte, NC